-Michael Peterson, Kathleen Peterson: ‘Dateline’ Talks To Freed Novelist About Staircase Death Fall, Murder
+Michael Peterson: ‘Dateline’ Talks To Freed Novelist About Kathleen Peterson’s Staircase Death Fall, Murder

 — PeopleRuinEverything (@Skunky66613) February 9, 2017

-There Was Another Staircase Death In Michael Peterson’s Past
+Dateline: There Was Another Staircase Death In Michael Peterson’s Past

-Kathleen Peterson’s death was eerily similar to the death Elizabeth Ratliff, a 43-year-old rich widow and former friend of Michael Peterson.
+Kathleen Peterson’s death was eerily similar to the death Elizabeth Ratliff, a 43-year-old rich widow and former neighbor of Michael Peterson.
 In that case, Elizabeth Ratliff was found dead at the bottom of the staircase in Germany in 1985.
 It was ruled an accident in the beginning.
 But upon exhuming the body in 2001, they found that she had the same lacerations on her head as Kathleen, according to WRAL.

 Michael Peterson was the last person to see her alive, a former Forensics Files episode recounted.